mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Katagiri Roshi:** Right.
 That’s true.

 But in this section next it says, “This consciousness has two aspects which embrace all states of existence and create all states of existence.
 They are, first, the aspect of enlightenment, and second, the aspect of non-enlightenment.”
 That’s why this is a little bit different from what you mentioned: if you’re *right on*, you don’t know what’s going on there.
 It doesn’t mean you don’t know.
 There is no space to poke your head into, so you just be there.
-But in this case, a little bit we are investigating how *tathagatagarbha* works.
+But in this case, a little bit we are investigating how *tathāgatagarbha* works.
 That’s why it’s a little bit intellectual here.
 That’s why it has the foundation of your life is two aspects working together, in the stream of process.
 In the stream of process we have to be right on constantly.
 But that is the practical aspect of your life.
 But on the other hand, we have to research, we want to know how it works.
 That’s why this book starts to analyze.

 Because human beings, we are always judging ourselves as “bad”.
 If you see yourself as bad, that’s it.
 But that is not the right understanding – because if you always judge yourself bad, then there is no chance to grow in the future.
 So very naturally we have to understand, what is the foundation of your life?
 What’s the characteristic of your foundation?
 What kind of structure is there?
 That is really that two things are always diffusing harmoniously with each other.
 That’s why if you see the bad aspect of human life, [it] is contained with good aspect, simultaneously.